Will Minecraft: Education Edition work with my Single Sign on Service (SSO)?

 - Change the Powershell script "files\InstallMinecraft.psl" in two ways – change the log file to c:\minecraft-install.log – so that it will log to the local PC, as with MDT it would otherwise try to log to the MDT server which is the install file location. – Change the “AppendAndExit-Log” function to NOT do the “press any key to exit” thing.

 - Simplify “InstallMinecraftEducationEdition.bat” – take out the “Pause > nul” at the end.
 Remove the “check if we re Administrator”

 Is there an installer package I can use for shared devices?

 What sites and ports should I ensure are allowed access to the network for standard game access and coding functionality?

 Refer to the IT Admin guide for the full list of URLs which require network access for Minecraft: Education to work.

 Where do I go when something isn’t working?

-We have created a basic troubleshooting page due to popular demand.
-It covers frequent technical questions educators like you may encounter (like finding your IP, or students being unable to connect) and suggests things to try before contacting support.
+We have created a basic troubleshooting page.
+It covers frequent technical questions educators may encounter (like finding your IP, or students being unable to connect) and suggests things to try before contacting support.